-The program is designed primarily for third year NYU law students; exceptions for other NYU Law students will be considered for second year students on a case-by-case basis, with permission of the Vice Dean and the faculty program directors.
+The program is designed primarily for third year NYU law students; exceptions for other NYU Law students will be considered on a case-by-case basis, with permission of the Vice Dean and the faculty program directors.

 Transfer students must complete one year at NYU Law before they can study abroad.
 Visiting non- matriculated students cannot participate in the program.